Andrew Shaw (ice hockey): Chicago Blackhawks

-On May 19, 2015, in the second overtime of game 2 of the Western Conference Finals, Shaw deliberately headbutted the puck into the Anaheim Ducks' net.
+He finished the 2014–15 season playing in 79 games with 15 goals, 11 assists and 26 points recorded.
+He was also the team leader in penalty minutes with 67.
+On May 19, in the second overtime of game 2 of the Western Conference Finals against the top seeded Anaheim Ducks, Shaw deliberately headbutted the puck into the Ducks' net.
 The goal was waved off by the game's referees, but the Blackhawks eventually won the game after Marcus Krüger scored with 3:48 remaining in the third overtime period.
+Shaw and the Blackhawks eventually erased a 3–2 series deficit and defeated the Ducks in round three in seven games and then the Tampa Bay Lightning in the 2015 Stanley Cup Finals in six games, giving Shaw his second Stanley Cup.
+He ended the 2015 playoffs with five goals and seven assists for 12 points in all 23 contests played.